Loader gif

 For instance, a Simplified Employee Pension (SEP) IRA could be a good option for you.
 SEP-IRA contributions are tax-deductible, and for 2023 you can contribute up to $66,000 (up from $61,000 in 2022) or 25% of your business earnings — whichever is lower.

-You could also open a or a Roth IRA.
+You could also open a traditional IRA or a Roth IRA.
 Traditional IRA contributions are tax-deductible as well.
-Roth IRAs differ slightly in that you put money in post-tax but can make tax-free withdrawals in retirement.
+Roth IRAs differ slightly in that you put in post-tax but can make tax-free withdrawals in retirement.
 For 2023, the contribution limit for these accounts is $6,500 (up from $6,000 in 2022).
 If you are 50 or older, you can contribute an extra $1,000 (so up to $7,500 for 2023).

 5. Health insurance